 Let’s look at each step in detail.
 You can also jump straight to this list of multi-tenant samples.

 Update registration to be multi-tenant

 By default, web app/API registrations in Azure AD are single tenant.
-You can make your registration multi-tenant by finding the Multi-Tenanted switch on the Properties pane of your application registration in the Azure portal and setting it to Yes.
+You can make your registration multi-tenant by finding the Supported account types switch on the Authentication pane of your application registration in the Azure portal and setting it to Accounts in any organizational directory.

 Before an application can be made multi-tenant, Azure AD requires the App ID URI of the application to be globally unique.
 The App ID URI is one of the ways an application is identified in protocol messages.
 For a single tenant application, it is sufficient for the App ID URI to be unique within that tenant.
 For a multi-tenant application, it must be globally unique so Azure AD can find the application across all tenants.
 Global uniqueness is enforced by requiring the App ID URI to have a host name that matches a verified domain of the Azure AD tenant.

 By default, apps created via the Azure portal have a globally unique App ID URI set on app creation, but you can change this value.
 For example, if the name of your tenant was contoso.onmicrosoft.com then a valid App ID URI would be

 https://contoso.onmicrosoft.com/myapp.
 If your tenant had a verified domain of

 contoso.com, then a valid App ID URI would also be

 https://contoso.com/myapp.
 If the App ID URI doesn’t follow this pattern, setting an application as multi-tenant fails.